thenexthub/Codira/docs/proposals/RemoteMirrors.rst

 Types of heap allocations
 -------------------------

-There are several types of heap allocations in Swift.
+There are several types of heap allocations in Codira.
 We mostly concern ourselves with class instances for now, but in the fullness of time we would like to have accurate metadata for all heap allocations.

-Swift class instances
+Codira class instances
 ~~~~~~~~~~~~~~~~~~~~~

 These have an isa pointer that points to a class metadata record.